-- 21A.2.1 The reporting date for PARs to be submitted to the immediate supervisor is the second Friday in February of the year of review. - The period of review for Tenured and Continuing Members is the previous two (2) calendar years, covering activities from the end of the last period of review or from the date of appointment, whichever is later.
-The period of review for Tenure-track, Term, and Probationary Members is the previous one (1) calendar year, covering activities from the end of the last period of review or from the date of appointment, whichever is later.
-The reporting requirements for time spent on leave are outlined in Article 21A.3. - 21A.2.3 For the purposes of reporting per Article 21A, the immediate supervisor means: - (a) for Regular Term appointments and Full-time Term Instructor appointments, the Program Chair; - (b) for Faculty Members other than Program Chairs and Regional Chairs, the Program Chair; - (c) for Senior Laboratory Instructors affiliated with a Program, the Program Chair; - (d) for Senior Laboratory Instructors not affiliated with a Program, their immediate supervisor: - (e) for Regional Chairs, the Dean of Regional Operations; - (f) for Program Chairs, the responsible Dean; and - (g) for Librarian Members, the University Librarian. - 21A.2.4 It is the Member's responsibility to submit Professional Activity Reports.
+- 21A.2.1 The reporting date for PARs to be submitted to the immediate supervisor is the second Friday in February of the year of review. - 21A.2.2 The period of review for Tenured and Continuing Members covers activities from the end of the last period of review or from the date of appointment, whichever is later.
+The reporting requirements for time spent on leave are outlined in Article 21A.3. - 21A.2.3 For the purposes of reporting per Article 21A, the immediate supervisor is a Program Chair.
+For Program Chairs, the immediate supervisor is the Faculty Dean.
+For Librarian Members, the immediate supervisor is the University Librarian. - 21A.2.4 It is the Member's responsibility to submit Professional Activity Reports.